DraconicOv/StakeAClaim2/README.txt

 3) run the server to create config files
 4) set up config and permissions
 5) enjoy StakeAClaim on your server!!

+You may view a full list of SAC permissions nodes at: http://goo.gl/3q8TrP

 Thanks to sk89q and WorldGuard for the use of WorldGuard code in the making of StakeAClaim.